quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part38_Neural_ActorCri.md

 :p How do the actor and critic use the TD error differently?
 ??x
-The actor uses the TD error to update action probabilities in favor of actions that lead to higher-valued states by making \( \Delta w_t \) positive.
+The actor uses the TD error to update action probabilities in favor of actions that lead to higher-valued states by making $\Delta w_t$ positive.
 The critic uses the TD error to adjust its value function parameters, aiming to reduce the magnitude of the TD error as close to zero as possible.

 Example code snippet:
 ```java